Estimated reading time: 6 minutes

 To learn more about living off the grid, continue reading below.

 TIP: Theoretically, it's easier for beginners to purchase an off-grid home that is already operational.
-However, if solar panels, batteries, inverter, your water source, or plumbing are dated, expect to deal with breakdowns and eventually replacement of the systems.
-You will need to know the costs so you can start budgeting for this.
+However, if solar panels, batteries, inverters, your water source, or plumbing are dated, expect to deal with breakdowns and, eventually replacement of the systems.
+You will need to know the costs to start budgeting for this.

 LIKE THIS POST?
 SAVE IT TO YOUR FAVOURITE PINTEREST BOARD FOR LATER.